aiday-mar/react-personal-portfolio/README.md

 <b> Material UI </b>

 The cards visible on the home page are made using the Material UI library.
-The cards are arranged inside of a box.
+The cards are arranged inside of a Box.

 <b> Slideshow </b>